suprachakra/AtlasMesh-Fleet-OS/docs/Technical/02_Epics_And_Strategic_Alignment.md

 ## 02_Epics_and_Strategic_Alignment.md

-**Positioning:** *AtlasMesh is a Fleet OS — not an autonomy stack.* We orchestrate mixed fleets, decisions, evidence, and operations across vendors, vehicles, sensors, maps, and clouds.
+**Positioning:** *AtlasMesh is a Fleet OS - not an autonomy stack.* We orchestrate mixed fleets, decisions, evidence and operations across vendors, vehicles, sensors, maps, and clouds.

 ---